Pokimane: Other ventures

+Outside of streaming, Pokimane has a large following across several social media platforms.
+As of April 2026, she has 6 million followers on Instagram, 7.3 million followers on TikTok, 6.6 million subscribers on YouTube, and 4 million followers on X.

+In October 2018, fellow YouTubers Markiplier and Jacksepticeye launched the clothing line Cloak, aimed at the gaming community.
+Anys joined Cloak as a partner and creative director in 2020.

 In October 2021, it was announced that Anys had helped launch a talent management and brand consulting firm called RTS, where she will serve as the Chief Creative Officer.
+Anys later quietly departed RTS "two or three years after launching", having sold her stake in the company for "at least six figures".

 On 13 November 2023, Anys announced she launched Myna, a company that sells "healthy snack alternative" cookies.
-One four-pack of the company's midnight mini cookies product were sold for $28, drawing criticism from some calling the cookies overpriced.
-On 18 November, during a livestream, she responded to the criticism stating, "When people are like 'oh my god $28 for cookies'.
+One four-pack of the company's midnight mini cookies product were sold for $28, drawing criticism from some, calling the cookies overpriced.
+On 18 November, during a livestream, she responded to the criticism stating, "When people are like 'oh my God, $28 for cookies'.
 It's four bags, that's $7 per bag.
-I know, I know math is hard when you're an idiot.
-But, if you're a broke boy just say so".
+I know, I know, math is hard when you're an idiot.
+But, if you're a broke boy, just say so."
 Her usage of "broke" as an insult attracted further backlash.

 On 12 December 2023, Anys launched her first podcast called Don't Tell Anyone.
+The podcast ended in June 2024, with Anys explaining "I ain't got more to say, I told all my stories".
+On 13 September 2024, Anys uploaded episode 1 of her new podcast, Sweet n Sour with Lilypichu, "A weekly podcast created and hosted by Pokimane and LilyPichu… real talks, sweet moments, and a dash of sour truths."
+After 68 episodes, on 25 April 2026, The Sweet N Sour X account announced that the podcast was ending.

 On 17 January 2024, Anys made a special guest appearance at Samsung's biannual Galaxy Unpacked event, where she demonstrated the new gaming features of the S24 Series of devices' adaptive displays.

+On 5 June 2025, the Creator Economy Caucus was announced at a press conference outside the Capitol Building.
+Anys was a participant in the launch, claiming she assisted in "recruiting congresspeople to the official creators caucus" on Instagram.